QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 ---

+[Case writing rules:
+- Product Focus: Define agent value and experience, not technical implementation
+- Agent Priority: List agents by % importance with Human/System distinction (even if similar to other cases)
+- Target System Clarity: Explicitly identify target system and distinguish from consumer/dependency systems
+- System Boundaries: Explicitly state what's included/excluded from this case
+- Basic English: Write for non-native speakers, avoid complex technical terms
+- Scope Limit: Target 3-6 month achievable milestones only
+- Agent-Driven: Focus on agent behavior and adoption, not system performance]

+## Target System

-System Context: [Which system/subsystem this case addresses and its position in the larger system architecture]
+[Which system this case addresses and its position in the larger system architecture]

 ## Problem Statement
-[Describe the problem from the stakeholder's perspective.
+[Describe the agent/business problem this case solves.
 What current state needs to change and why?
-Leave technical details for `hypoteses`.]
+Focus on WHAT agents need and WHY it matters.
+Leave technical details for  `hypoteses` of experiments.]

-### Current State
+### Current Agent Experience

-[What exists today]
+[What agents experience today that needs improvement]

-### Desired State
+### Desired Agent Experience

-[What we want to achieve]

-### Gap

-[What's missing or broken]
+[What agents should be able to do after this case is complete]

 ## Value Proposition

-[Clearly articulate the value this case will deliver to the organization and stakeholders]
+[Clear business/agent value this case provides]

-## Stakeholder Analysis
+## Agent Analysis

-[Map all stakeholders with their roles, interests, and influence on the system]

-**[Actor 1]**
-Role:
-Interest/Goal:
-Influence Level: [High/Medium/Low]
-[How they measure success]

-**[Actor 2]**
-Role:
-Interest/Goal:
-Influence Level: [High/Medium/Low]
+[Map all agents (human and system) by priority with percentages.
+Focus on WHO/WHAT will interact with or benefit from the Target System.]
+**Agent Priority Overview**: [e.g., "Primary: 60% Developers, Secondary: 30% Monitoring Systems, Minimal: 10% End Users"] [Optional: Include not only percentages but also evaluation/justification for why these priorities make sense for this case]

+### [Primary Agent Name] ([X%] - Primary)
+- **Agent Type**: [Human Agent: role/persona] OR [System Agent: system type/function]
+- **Current Pain Points**: [What problems they have today with existing systems]
+- **Desired Outcomes**: [What success looks like for them]
+- **Agent Journey**: [Action] → [Action] → [Successful Outcome]
-[How they measure success]
+- **Success Metrics**: [How they measure success - can include system metrics for System Agents]
+- **Integration Requirements**: [For System Agents: APIs, data formats, protocols needed]

+### [Secondary Agent Name] ([Y%] - Secondary)
+[Same structure as above]

+[Continue pattern for all Agents, ordered by priority]

-## Expected Behaviors & Acceptance
+## Expected Agent Experience & Acceptance
-[BDD scenarios that define both the expected system behavior and the acceptance criteria]
+[BDD scenarios that define both the Target System behavior and the acceptance criteria.
+Describe what agents will experience, NOT how the Target System works internally.
+Focus on acceptance testing, not repeating desired outcomes already listed in Agent Analysis.
+Validation priorities derive from Agent Priority Overview above - no separate priority statement needed here]

+### Agent Acceptance Scenarios
-### Primary Happy Path
+**Scenario 1: [Primary Happy Path for Human Agent]**

-Given [Initial system state and context]
+- Given [agent context/starting point]
-When [Stakeholder performs action]
+- When [agent performs action]
-Then [Expected system response and outcome]
-And [Additional expected behaviors]
+- Then [agent experiences result]
+- And [additional agent benefit]

 **Acceptance Criteria:**
+[It would be preferable if non-developers can verify this work in 5-10 minutes]
 - [ ] [Specific measurable criterion for this scenario]
 - [ ] [Performance/quality requirement for this behavior]

-### Alternative Path
+**Scenario 2: [Primary Happy Path for System Agent]**
+- Given [system agent needs specific data/functionality]
+- When [system agent makes API call/integration request]
+- Then [target system provides required response/data]
+- And [system agent can successfully complete its function]

+**Acceptance Criteria:**
+[How to verify system agent integration works, e.g. API tests, data format checks]

+**Scenario 3: [Alternative Path]**

 Given [Different initial conditions]
 When [Alternative stakeholder action]